 As in my first book, Seen and unseen: a century of stories from Asia and the Pacific, it delves into the past but it’s not a mere historical journey.

-As the title, Tales Beyond Borders, implies the stories are both beyond borders in the physical sense and also in an existential sense.
+As the title, Tales Beyond Borders: conversations across boundaries, implies the stories are both beyond borders in the physical sense and also in an existential sense.

 Living in Singapore presents an opportunity for reflection from a new vantage point, a globalised space on the margin of the Asian continent.
 From here there is an excellent view of the south, to Nusantara, Melanesia and on to my own continent.
 Also being here has enabled easier access to the ‘Old World’ so the stories also drift into encounters with some of the foundational features of my own source culture.